Human rights in the United Arab Emirates: Homosexuality and extra-marital sex

 In 2020, the penalties for homosexuality and extra-marital sex were altered.
-Such activity continues to be illegal and are punishable by a minimum of 6-months in prison; they are not prosecuted, however, "except on the basis of a complaint from the husband or [male] legal guardian".
+Such activity continues to be illegal and offences are punishable by a minimum of 6-months in prison; they are not prosecuted, however, "except on the basis of a complaint from the husband or [male] legal guardian".
 Any penalty may be suspended if the complaint is waived.
 Even before this change, there were no known arrests or prosecutions for same-sex sexual activity since at least 2015, when, under the previous UAE penal code, the penalty for same-sex or extra-marital sexual activity was between one and fifteen years in prison, and prosecution could proceed at the discretion of police or other authorities.

-While Sharia stipulates that death is a penalty for sodomy and adultery, theoretically they could be capital offences as zina crimes under UAE's adherence to Sharia.
-However, the penal code did not prescribe capital punishment for these offences and there has never been a documented case of the death penalty being applied for these offences in the UAE.
+Authorities have used "public decency" laws as a reason to punish perceived homosexual activity, such as a case in 2017 in which a man was sentenced to three months in prison for touching another man's hip at a bar, apparently in an effort to prevent a drink being spilled.
+Traditional interpretations of Sharia generally prescribe death as a penalty for sodomy and adultery as zina crimes; while the penal code did not prescribe capital punishment for these offences, courts were permitted to apply sharia provisions as hudud (doctrinal penalties).
+Article 1 of the new 2020 penal code specifically limits sharia penalties to (retribution) and (blood money) crimes, excluding hudud offences, for which only sentences codified in UAE law may be applied.
+There has never been a documented case of the death penalty being applied for homosexual activity in the UAE.